ecovillage/ev7l-events/README.md

 The plugin ships with a Widget to show events in a list, some query functions to access events in a loop and registers two query vars that can come handy when creating calendar like views (in a theme).

+An examplary theme can be found at the [7L hueman child theme](https://github.com/ecovillage/hueman-7l-child) .

 ## Description

 Events, Event Categories and Referees are modeled as Custom Post Types (CPT) with special Custom Fields (metadata).